Replacing a Lost Title in Vermont

 Can you add or remove a lien from the title during this process?

 You cannot use the replacement title application to add or remove a lien on a vehicle.
-You will need to fill out an Application For Title Changes Including Filing Notice of Security Interest (Form TA-VT-19) and accompany the form with a lien release.
+You will need to fill out one of these forms:

 Changing Your Name

-If you change your name, you are required to notify the state of Vermont within 30 days.
+If you change your name, you are required to notify the state of Vermont Department of Motor Vehicles within 30 days.
 For specific details on how to make the change, please read our page about Changing Your Name.

 You will need to supply supporting documents such as a marriage license or certificate, a civil union certificate or a court order that reflects your new name.
 All names need to be updated with the Social Security Administration first.
 Once you're finished, you can start the application process for a new title with your name name.
 See above.